CounterpartyXCP/Documentation/Developers/federated_node.md

 If you selected the "counterblock basic" role, `counterblock`, you can access the `counterblock` API, using port `4100` (mainnet) or `14100` (testnet).

 * If you chose to expose the interface publically during setup, you can access the API from localhost or any other host, with no user authentication required.
-Moreover, the `counterparty-server` APIs are exposed to all hosts on the appropriate ports, using user `rpc` and password `1234`.
+Moreover, the `counterparty-server` APIs are exposed to all hosts on the ports noted above, using the user and password noted above (`rpc` and `1234`).
 * If you chose not to expose the interface publically during setup, you can access the API from localhost only, with no user authentication required.
 The `counterparty-server` ports and APIs are *not* exposed to any host except localhost.

 Easy Updating